autocrypt/autocrypt/doc/level1.rst

 Autocrypt Level 1: Enabling encryption, avoiding annoyances
 ===========================================================

+Autocrypt makes it easy for people to encrypt email.
 This document describes the basic capabilities required for a mail app to be Autocrypt-capable at Level 1.

 The design of Level 1 is driven by usability concerns and by the realities of incremental deployment.
 A user may use both Autocrypt-enabled mail apps and traditional plain ones and we'd like to avoid annoyances like unexpected unreadable mails while supporting users who want to explicitly turn on encryption.

-For ease of implementation and deployment, Level 1 does not support multi-device synchronisation.
-We intend to :doc:`support the multi-device use case (and other features) as part of Level 2<next-steps>`.
+For ease of implementation and deployment, Level 1 only contemplates the use of Autocrypt on a single device.
+We intend to :doc:`support multi-device synchronization (and other features) as part of Level 2<next-steps>`.
 We want to keep Level 1 minimal enough that it's easy for developers to adopt it and we can start to drive efforts from real-life experiences as soon as possible.

-Throughout this document, we refer to a mail app or Mail User Agent (MUA) as though it was only capable of controlling a single e-mail account.
-An MUA that is capable of connecting to multiple e-mail accounts should have a separate Autocrypt state for each e-mail account it has access to.
+Throughout this document, we refer to a mail app or Mail User Agent (MUA) as though it was only capable of controlling a single e-mail account (see `multiaccounts`_ for more detail).

 .. contents::